-This is a safety assessment of glycerin as used in cosmetics, which functions as: a denaturant; fragrance ingredient; hair conditioning agent; humectant; oral care agent; oral health care drug; skin protectant; skin-conditioning agent - humectant; and viscosity decreasing agent.
+This is a safety assessment of glycerin as used in cosmetics.
+Glycerin functions as a denaturant; fragrance ingredient; hair conditioning agent; humectant; oral care agent; oral health care drug; skin protectant; skin-conditioning agent - humectant; and viscosity decreasing agent.
 The Panel reviewed relevant animal and human data related to the ingredient.
-The Panel concluded that glycerin was safe as a cosmetic ingredient in the practices of use and concentration of this safety assessment.
+The Panel concluded that glycerin was safe as a cosmetic ingredient in the practices of use and concentration described in this safety assessment.